777moneymaker/med_analize/README.md

 Simple statistical analyzer for medical data.

 # Installation
+WARNING!
+Make sure, that you are executing install and uninstall script directly in the med_analize folder.

 You need to have R language and Rscript installed.
 To do it, just use ```sudo apt install r-base```